 - Send bottom portion of voter registration card to the local election authority in the county which you listed as your residence.
 A list of addresses for election authorities is available online at the Office of the Missouri Secretary of State.
 Missouri state law requires an individual be registered to vote 30 days prior to the election in order to be eligible to vote in the election.
 Retain top portion of registration card for your records.

 - You should receive a letter from the clerk's office indicating you are officially registered to vote and identifying your polling place Check to see if your voter registration was received by calling your local election authority.
 Each voter registration card has a red serial number that allows it to be tracked.
 The same number appears on the top portion of the card you kept for your records.
-You can also check the online database, which will tell you whether you are registered to vote and what polling place to vote.
+You can also check the online database, which will tell you whether you are registered to vote and what polling place

 - You will need to show some form of identification in order to have your voter registration validated before you can vote.
 You cannot mail a voter registration card, then request an absentee ballot by mail.